Amrutasai/ReactJS-Phase1/Task-1/Day-2.md

 </ol>

 **6. What is NodeJS?
 Explain the event loop with example.**<br>
-JavaScript wqas designed with intention of it running only on browsers.<br>It was not designed to be executed on desktops, which made it hard for its debugging.Hence NodeJS was introduced.<br>
+<br>JavaScript wqas designed with intention of it running only on browsers.<br>It was not designed to be executed on desktops, which made it hard for its debugging.Hence NodeJS was introduced.<br>
 NodeJS is a free, open source, Java runtime environment that executes JavaScript code outside of browsers.<br>
-NodeJS has an event-driven architecture that supports asynchronous I/O operations which is very important considering JavaScript is a single thread language(Does not support multiple thread execution at a time.).
+NodeJS has an event-driven architecture that supports asynchronous I/O operations which is very important considering JavaScript is a single thread language(Does not support multiple thread execution at a time.).<br>
+NodeJS performs
+non-blocking I/O operations by offloading operations to the system kernel whenever possible through Event Loop.

+Since most modern kernels are multi-threaded, they can handle multiple operations executing in the background.
+When one of these operations completes, the kernel pings NodeJS so that the appropriate callback may be added to the loop to eventually be executed.